-BIT 100 COMPUTER KEYBOARDING .
+BIT 100 COMPUTER KEYBOARDING

-This course provides instruction in the operation of the computer keyboard.
-Emphasis is placed on speed, accuracy, and basic document formatting using word processing software.
+and basic document formatting using word processing software.
 No credit will be granted to a student who has successfully completed AOS 102 or its equivalent.
 (Formerly CST 100)

-necessary to access the Internet, and includes the historical development, types of access, and the character and graphical user interface required to use the Internet Recommended prerequisite: Students should be familiar with the Windows operating environment.
+necessary to access the Internet, and includes the historical development, types of access, and the character and graphical user interface required to use the Internet.
+Recommended prerequisite: Students should be familiar with the Windows operating environment.
 (Formerly CST 103)